 The teaching profession has always offered its fair share of stress.
 Still, rising expectations for educators in recent years and the aftermath of the global pandemic have increased those stress levels to new heights.
 Fortunately, you can help prevent teacher burnout by taking steps to control both your career and your classroom better.

 One of the first steps toward developing that control is strengthening emotional resilience.
-Because emotional resilience and emotional intelligence are critical to a successful teaching career, Fresno Pacific University offers a professional development course, Cultivating Emotional Resilience in Educators, that gives teachers the skills and knowledge they need in this vital area.
+Because emotional resilience and emotional intelligence are critical to a successful teaching career, Fresno Pacific University offers professional development courses, Teacher Burnout: Prevention & Recovery and Cultivating Emotional Resilience in Educators, that give teachers the skills and knowledge they need in this vital area.

 Learning to Manage Stress and Preventing Teacher Burnout